Superhero Scramble

 Superhero Scramble was a superhero themed obstacle race series that has several levels of races.
 The majority of participants participate for fun, while others compete for team and individual prize money that's available at each event.
 Participants frequently dress in costumes based on characters from video games, movies, cartoons, and comic books.
 The all-day events included live bands, DJ's, emcees, entertainers, food and beer.
-There were also night races and kids races.
+There were also night races and kids' races.

 History

-The Superhero Scramble was founded in June, 2011, in Boca Raton, Florida by Sean O'Connor.
-The first event occurred on November 12, 2011 at Quiet Waters Park in Deerfield Beach, and attracted nearly 2000 people.
+The Superhero Scramble was founded in June 2011, in Boca Raton, Florida by Sean O'Connor.
+The first event occurred on November 12, 2011, at Quiet Waters Park in Deerfield Beach, and attracted nearly 2,000 people.
 Three more events took place in Florida during the next twelve months, and subsequently the group has organized national level events across the US.
 Men and women participate about equally in the races, and both young and older adults take part.

 After 2013, the Superhero Scramble, as well as several other obstacle races, had some financial trouble because fewer people were signing up to participate.
 The final races were plagued with low volunteer and support turnout, and the remaining scheduled races were canceled.
 Participants were not given refunds.

 Course

-Superhero Scramble race courses vary in distance and difficulty from four mile "Charger" courses, to eight mile "Intimidator" courses, as well as thirteen mile (half marathon) "Villain" and the 26 mile (marathon) "Super Villain."
+Superhero Scramble racecourses vary in distance and difficulty from four mile "Charger" courses to eight mile "Intimidator" courses, as well as thirteen mile (half marathon) "Villain" and the 26 mile (marathon) "Super Villain."
 Projected finishing times for the events range from 30 minutes to 12 hours, depending on the particular course and fitness level of the racer.
 Race venues have included ski slopes, state parks, paint ball parks, off-road parks, and more.
 Any competitor who completes all three race distances within a 12-month period is eligible to receive special designation as a "Superhero Legend."